danvk/boggle-paper/paper/content.typ

 Rather than exhaustive search, we use Branch and Bound to find the globally optimal board.
-Branch and Bound is an algorithm design paradigm dating back to the 1960s that narrows in on the global optimum by recursively subdividing the search space.
+Branch and Bound is an algorithm design paradigm dating back to the 1960s that narrows in on the global optimum by recursively subdividing the search space.#cite(<lawlerBranchandboundMethodsSurvey1966>)

 To apply it, we need to define two operations on sets of Boggle boards: